 Annual Meetings and Joint Projects

 The Nordic crime prevention organisations arrange annual meetings to discuss topical issues and themes in the field.
 The meeting is organised each year by the country which holds the presidency.
 The presidency rotates between the Nordic countries and lasts for one year at a time.
+In September 2018, the crime prevention organisations held their annual meeting in Norway.

 Scandinavian Research Council for Criminology (NSfK)